By Alyse Bacine

 Common criticisms of intuition include:

-• Dismissal as confirmation bias or selective memory
+Dismissal as confirmation bias or selective memory

-• Confusion with wishful thinking or emotional reasoning
+Confusion with wishful thinking or emotional reasoning

-• Concern about lack of verifiability through conventional methods
+Concerns about verification through conventional methods

-• Assumption that intuition claims infallibility
+Assumptions that intuition claims infallibility

 These criticisms often stem from misunderstanding authentic intuition.
 Accurate intuition doesn't claim perfect accuracy, isn't threatened by verification, and remains willing to be proven wrong.
 It offers additional information rather than replacing critical thinking.